 If you use Eclipse OCL within Eclipse you should find that the appropriate registrations are provided for you automatically by the plugin registration mechanisms.

-However if you use Eclipse OCL outside Eclipse, for instance in JUnit tests, you must provide the corresponding registrations in your code.
+However if you use Eclipse OCL outside Eclipse, for instance in JUnit tests, you should initialize the appropriate language support using at least one of.